appirio-tech/direct-app/README.md

 4. Edit the start.sh file to add `-b vm.cloud.topcoder.com` to the run.sh command.
 I.e., it should look like `nohup ./run.sh -b vm.cloud.topcoder.com -c all -Djboss.partition.name=TCPartition > ./nohup.out 2>&1 &`
 5. Start the tc jboss instance: `/home/tc/jboss-4.0.4.GA/bin/start.sh` as the tc user
 6. Add this entry to your local /etc/hosts file: `<vm ip> vm.cloud.topcoder.com`.
 Your VM ip is the **external** ip address to your VM and not the 10.x address you entered above.
-7. Download the direct runtime docker image: `docker pull build.appirio.net:5050/docker-app-run`
+7. Download the direct runtime docker image: `docker pull build.appirio.net:5050/direct-app`
-8. Run the direct app with the command `docker run -p 8080:8080 --name=direct-app -d -v <source dir>/jboss-4.2.3.GA/server/default:/data/jboss-4.2.3.GA/server/direct -t direct-app-run`
+8. Run the direct app with the command `docker run -p 8080:8080 --name=direct-app -d -v <source dir>/jboss-4.2.3.GA/server/default:/data/jboss-4.2.3.GA/server/direct -t direct-app`
+9. Download the direct web app with the command `docker pull build.appirio.net:5050/direct-web`
+1. Run the direct web app with the command `docker run -p 8200:8080 --link direct-app:direct-app-jboss -t direct-web`

-   This will start the app with an endpoint available on port 8080.
+   This will start the app with an endpoint available on port 8200.
+If you have `dockerhost` set to your docker ip, you can now go to http://dockerhost:8200/direct/home.action

 ---